 Ian joined ICPO in February 2015.
-He hold an Arts degree and H Dip in Ed.
+He holds an Arts degree and H Dip in Ed.
 Prior to joining ICPO he was a senior commissioned officer in the Irish Defence Forces and had completed several Defence Studies and Leadership courses at home and overseas.
 He has extensive overseas service working with United Nations, European Union and NATO Partnership of Peace missions in the Middle East, Europe and Africa.

 We are extremely grateful for the on-going support of our committed team of volunteers:

 Sr Anne Sheehy

 Fr.
 Gerry McFlynn Manager

 Sr. Moira Keane